LucasKl/riscv-function-profiling/README.md

 If you dont have gtkwave installed you can still try the vexriscv/gcd example!

 ### SERV
+A bubblesort implementation sorting an array of 20 integers.
+Supplemented with additional printing and memcpy functions.
 ```
 cd serv;
 fst2vcd bubblesort.fst > bubblesort.vcd;